Bookbinding: learn to bind artists' books

 - Select and use appropriate materials

-- Develop creative visual methods to produce content for books
+- Practise simple print and other creative visual methods to produce content for books

 - Demonstrate an understanding of the book structure in relation to its contents.